 How Did We Get Around

 We got around by using the campervan we rented from Jucy RV.
-If we had rented an RV getting around would have definitely been harder.
+If we had rented an RV getting around would have definitely been harder to drive around, for me at least.
 Having a campervan made getting around so much easier.
 My husband couldn’t join us on this trip, so driving an RV was not an option for me.

 Where Did We Stay